Available for 2014 shipping

 Most blueberry and bramble cultivars are ready to ship in April

 unless otherwise noted.
-Sold out blueberry and bramble cultivars will be
+Sold out (spring) blueberry and bramble cultivars will be

 available again in August or June, respectively, when the next batch of plants are mature.